The Gangs of New York: Influence

 The book has gained a massive cult following, and a wide range of authors continue to mention it in their work.
 As Russell Shorto writes in his foreword to the 2008 edition by Vintage, "[Asbury's] book became an underground classic because it catalogued the underbelly of New York, which to many is the real New York.
 His subject is the beast inside every city, and inside every one of us, maybe."

-Argentine master of the short-story, Jorge Luis Borges, famously was a great fan of The Gangs of New York.
+Author Jorge Luis Borges was famously a great fan of The Gangs of New York.
 His 1935 collection, A Universal History of Infamy (original Spanish title: Historia universal de la infamia) is a direct homage to Asbury's book.
 Leader of the Jewish-American Eastman Gang, Monk Eastman, and legendary New York-born Wild West outlaw and gunfighter, Billy the Kid, appear in both Asbury's and Borges's books.

 Beat Generation author William S. Burroughs named The Gangs of New York as one of his 12 all-time favorite non-fiction titles.

-In his 1991 treatise, Low Life: Lures and Snares of Old New York, Luc Sante discusses many anecdotes about 19th century New York street life made popular through Asbury's book, and he either debunks or confirms them, while simultaneously expanding upon them with his own research findings.
+In her 1991 treatise, Low Life: Lures and Snares of Old New York, Lucy Sante discusses many anecdotes about 19th century New York street life made popular through Asbury's book, and she either debunks or confirms them, while simultaneously expanding upon them with her own research findings.

 Futurist writer and author of the architecture blog BLDGBLOG Geoff Manaugh references The Gangs of New York in his 2016 book A Burglar's Guide to the City, as he discusses 19th and early 20th century thieves and con men, such as George Leonidas Leslie, whom Asbury mentions multiple times in his book.
 Manaugh demonstrates how architects can learn valuable things about buildings, and their structural flaws, from professional burglars.